 Most sensors require modifications to case design: without a cutout “to look out from”, all kinds of strange problems occur.
 ST simplifies this by a dedicated calibration routine, which should be run on every unit in the factory.
 This also weeds out individual optical differences in the “window”, and accounts for any changes caused by reflowing.

 Another nice aspect is the ability to set the “region of interest”.
 While the field of view, by default, is quite wide, the optical array can be tuned to limit it.
 In an eery similarity to the above-mentioned Kinect, detection range also is specified in “classes”.

 The only disadvantage of the part is the insanely small footprint.
 ST uses a non-leaded case (Optical LGA) which is but 4.9×2.5×1.56 mm small: while the package can be reflowed with ease, fitting it to a prototype using a soldering station is borderline impossible.

 As with all new chips, availability is an issue.
-On OEMsecrets, prices range from 2.8€ to 5€ in small quantities – as always, a price comparison is your wallet’s friend.
+Prices range from 2.8€ to 5€ in small quantities – as always, a price comparison is your wallet’s friend.